 Nurse Amy says essential oils and extracts can last indefinitely with proper storage.
 Vacuum packing dried herbs would help them maintain potency.

-A couple questions from the chat room led to a discussion of growing your own medicinal herbs.
+We had a discussion about growing your own medicinal herbs.
 Nurse Amy pointed out that, when it comes to making essential oils, herbs require a lot of garden space which she would rather use for growing food.
 That means stocking up on as many oils and herbs as you can ahead of time.

 If you have a chronic medical condition, be as healthy as you can be now to face whatever may come our way.
 Of course, that advice makes sense for each of us as well in light of what our environment is throwing at us these days.